BrandonCarp/StarWarsApi/README.md

 <h1>Summary</h1>
-This is a react application styled with tailwind.css meant for desktop use.
+This is a responsive react application, working with rest api.
+Styled with tailwind.css, and the state is managed with React Query,

 <h1>Author</h1>
 • Brandon Carpenter - Front End Software Developer